-{\bf Computation of coefficient $a^k$.} The residual matrix $R_k$ in the least squares problem of AA can be rank-deficient, then ill-conditioning may occur in computing $a^k$.
-Here a Tikhonov regularization\cite{SDB16} $\lambda\|a^k\|^2,~\lambda>0$ be added to the problem to obtain a reliable $a^k$.
+{\bf Computation of coefficient $a^k$.} The residual matrix $R_k$ in the least squares problem of AA can be rank-deficient; then ill-conditioning may occur in computing $a^k$.
+Here a Tikhonov regularization \cite{SDB16} $\lambda\|a^k\|^2,~\lambda>0$, be added to the problem to obtain a reliable $a^k$.
 In this case, combining with the above implementation, the least squares problem is a standard quadratic programming problem that can be solved by the MATLAB command ``quadprog''.

-{\bf Guarantee of convergence.} As aforementioned, since AA is known to only converge locally, some globalization mechanisms are required to use it in practice, such as adaptive regularization \cite{OTMD23}, restart checking \cite{HV19} and safeguarding step \cite{OPYZD20}.
-Following \cite{ZOB20}, we introduce a safeguard checking (line 5 of Step 5 in Algorithm \ref{algo3}) to ensure the global convergence, thus
+{\bf Guarantee of convergence.} As mentioned earlier, since AA is known to only converge locally, some globalization mechanisms are required to use it in practice, such as adaptive regularization \cite{OTMD23}, restart checking \cite{HV19} and safeguarding step \cite{OPYZD20}.
+Following \cite{ZOB20}, we introduce a safeguard checking \eqref{sgc} to ensure the global convergence, thus

 {\bf Calculation of $b_k$.} Define the following averages with the solution $a^k$ to the least square problem in Step 5 of Algorithm \ref{algo3},

 Then \eqref{AA} becomes